-This page provides links to the “War Relocation Centers” — concentration camps — in which Japanese Americans were incarcerated by order of the U.S. government during WWII.
+This page provides links to the “War Relocation Centers”– more accurately described as concentration camps–in which Japanese Americans were incarcerated by order of the U.S. government during WWII.
 Although many of us are accustomed to the term “internment,” I am using the terminology recommended by the Japanese American Citizens League.
 “Incarceration” more accurately reflects the unlawful imprisonment of more than 100,000 Americans that was the culmination of decades of anti-Japanese (and more broadly, anti-Asian) racism in the United States.

-Any discussion of Japanese American incarceration must mention the Densho Encyclopedia site which describes itself as “a free on-line resource about the history of the Japanese American WWII exclusion and incarceration experience.”
+Any discussion of Japanese American incarceration must acknowledge the excellent Densho Encyclopedia site which describes itself as “a free on-line resource about the history of the Japanese American WWII exclusion and incarceration experience.”
 Here is the Densho page on events leading up to Japanese American incarceration.

 Densho’s digital archives offer an especially rich collection of documents, oral histories, and other primary sources about Japanese American life before and during WWII.